bresleveloper/ng6Tutorials/README.md

 2. make project with router

 https://coursetro.com/posts/code/171/Angular-7-Tutorial---Learn-Angular-7-by-Example
 https://appdividend.com/2018/12/14/angular-7-routing-and-sub-routing-tutorial-with-example/

-4. ppt 9 - services, show lession 2 again with the services
-5. ppt 9.3 - Promise, show comp, HW
-6. Observalbes - do autocomplete, do ppt, HW

--OBS, can use some git raw items for ajax

-# lession 7 - ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE

 ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE